flybywiresim/docs/docs/dev-corner/qa-process.md

 ```

+!!! warning "Testing Results"
+    Please make sure to do the following for the Testing Results section of your report:

+    1. Use the exact wording "Passed" or "Not Passed"
+    2. Make sure the wording is **below** the `Testing Results` line as this triggers the GitHub actions on the PR.

 !!! tip "Tip: Look at closed PRs"
     To better understand what a report should look like, you can look at closed PRs on GitHub to see how others approach this.